tanngoc93/swarm-stackhouse/README.md

 1. **Create a deployment script**

-   On the Swarm manager node, create a shell script such as `deploy_swarm.sh` and copy the contents of `ensure_swarm_cleanup_and_deploy.sh` from this repository into it.
+   On the Swarm manager node, create a shell script such as `deploy_swarm.sh` and copy the contents of `ensure_swarm_stackhouse_and_deploy.sh` from this repository into it.
 Make the script executable:

    ```bash
    chmod +x deploy_swarm.sh